Writing Is a Roller Coaster

 This contrasts with a model taught in journalism classes, the “inverted pyramid.”
 This model says you start with the most important information — the who, what, where, when, why and how.
 Then, as the piece progresses, the information you include becomes less and less vital.
 If a roller coaster followed the inverted pyramid model, it would start up high, have a big drop at the very beginning and then stay flat for the next two minutes.
 No one would probably enjoy that experience very much, unless you really hate roller coasters.

 The inverted pyramid does work for breaking news.
 If there’s a huge story unfolding on live TV, you want to give people the most important information as soon as you know it, so viewers will stay tuned in and feel informed.
-But for so many other stories that we tell using video, especially features and human-interest stories, the roller coaster is a great mode.
+But for so many other stories that we tell using video, especially feature writing and human-interest stories, the roller coaster is a great mode.